FroggMaster/VPNCheck/README.md

 ```

 ## Usage
-1) Defined your OVPN connection file in the CONNECTSCRIPT variable.
+1) Define your OVPN connection file in the CONNECTSCRIPT variable.
 2) Configure a Crontab schedule to run VPNCheck
 3) Wait for Crontab to initialize VPNCheck